Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai-usage-policy.md

 # Hornbill AI Usage

 ## Hornbill AI Usage Policy
-The usage of Hornbill AI is governed by the [Hornbill Artificial Intelligence Agreement](https://www.hornbill.com/hubfs/Website/PDF/HAI%20Agreement.pdf) as well as section 3.4 of the [Hornbill Subscription Agreement](https://www.hornbill.com/subscription-agreements) however HAI is subject to additional terms based on which AI Provider is being used, Azure AI Services or OpenAI.
+The usage of Hornbill AI is governed by the [Hornbill Artificial Intelligence Agreement](https://www.hornbill.com/hubfs/Website/PDF/HAI%20Agreement.pdf) as well as section 3.4 of the [Hornbill Subscription Agreement](https://www.hornbill.com/subscription-agreements) however HAI is subject to additional terms based on which [HAi Provider](/servicemanager-config/administration/hai-providers) is being used, Azure AI Services or OpenAI.

 ## Third Party Terms
 ### Azure Open AI Services